-According to the New Testament the members of a local church have at least 8 ongoing responsibilities to their shepherds.
+According to the New Testament, the members of a local church have at least eight ongoing responsibilities to their shepherds.
 We find the first two in Paul’s first letter to the Thessalonian church.

-The next two responsibilities are given in the book of Hebrews.
+The next two responsibilities are found in the book of Hebrews.

 The next two responsibilities are found in Paul’s first letter to Timothy.

 Responsibility #5: To support them (1 Tim 5:17-18).
 The apostle makes it crystal clear, “the laborer is worthy of his wages.”
 The “double honor” that teaching shepherds are worthy of includes honor (respect) and financial remuneration.
 When a church does not adequately care for the material needs of the pastor and his family his freedom to minister most effectively is hindered.
 Like the ox was not to be muzzled while it was threshing grain so pastors must be free to “get their living from the gospel” (1 Cor 9:14).